 Variations

-Pizza sauce - We used some tomato puree, however you could make our Easy Pizza Sauce if you wanted something a little more special.
+Pizza sauce - We used our Easy Pizza Sauce.
 If you want even more flavour, then use a good quality BBQ sauce for the pizza sauce.
 You could even use Pesto as the base.

-Cheese - We have used a mature cheddar, but other cheeses that works well includes mozzarella, Stilton, feta, Parmesan or Swiss.
+Cheese - We have used a mature cheddar and Mozzarella, but other cheeses that works well include Stilton, feta, Parmesan or Swiss.

 Low Carb Swap

-To make these lower in calories and more vitamin packed, simply scoop out the bready insides so there is a deeper hole.
+To make these lower in calories and carbs, simply scoop out the bready insides so there is a deeper hole.

-Not only do you have less bread and carbs, but you have more space to add vegetable toppings.
+Not only do you have less bread and carbs, but you have more space to add vegetable toppings and make it more nutrient dense.
+Just make sure they are quick cooking vegetables.

 Pizza and any kind of potato goes well.
-Why not try our Air Fryer Potato Wedges, Skin On Fries, Hasselback Potatoes, Parmesan Truffle Fries or Homemade Garlic Crisps?
+Why not try our Air Fryer Potato Wedges, Skin On Fries or Homemade Garlic Crisps?

-If salads are more your thing, we have a Cucumber and Radish Salad, Chopped Blue Cheese Salad or Little Gem Salad.
+If salads are more your thing, we have a Rocket Salad or Little Gem Salad.
+Also, checkout this incredible salad that I shared on Facebook that you can see pictured here.

 Dannii's Top Tips